XYenChi/xyenchi.github.io/content/posts/RVFA课程学习笔记.md

 R, I, S, B, U, J
 ***R*** type:
   "Register" type - this format is used by arithmetic register-register operations such as ADD, SUB, boolean operations, and shifts.
+The R-type instruction format is the only one to encode three different registers.
+Encode 3 registers, 0 immediate, 2 minor opcode fields, 1 major opcode field.
 ***I*** type:
   "Immediate" type - this format is used by arithmetic, logic, and shift operations with immediates, jump and link register, environment calls, and LOAD instructions. (have the longest immediate bits, 11 bits, from 20 to 31)
+not the only instruction to encode immediate but R type.

 ***S*** type:
   "Store" type - this format is used by the STORE instructions.
 ***B*** type:
   "Branch" type - this format is used by the BRANCH instructions.
+same structure as J
 ***U*** type:
   "Upper Immediate" type - this format is used by instructions that use upper immediates (LUI and AUIPC).
 ***J*** type:
   "Jump" type - this format is used by the JAL (jump and link) instruction.
+same structure as B
+#### summary
+The J-type instructions have the same structure as the U-type instructions, only differing by how the immediate is encoded.

 ### register
 More: RISC processors usually have more than eight general-purpose registers.